Boots NicAssist 2 mg Microtab

 What this medicine is for

-It can be used to relieve the symptoms of nicotine withdrawal and reduce the cravings for nicotine that you get when you try to stop smoking, or when you are cutting down on the number of cigarettes you smoke while you try to give up.
+It can be used to relieve the symptoms of nicotine withdrawal and to relieve and/or prevent the cravings for nicotine that you get:

-To help cut down or quit smoking you should also try to use a behavioural support programme to increase your chances of success.
+To help cut down or quit smoking/vaping you should also try to use a behavioural support programme to increase your chances of success.

-When you stop smoking or cut down the number of cigarettes you smoke, your body misses the nicotine that you have been absorbing from the smoke.
-You may experience unpleasant feelings and a strong desire to smoke (“craving”).
+When you stop smoking/vaping or cut down the number of cigarettes/e-cigarettes you smoke/vape, your body misses the nicotine that you have been absorbing from the smoke/vape.
+You may experience unpleasant feelings and a strong desire to smoke/vape (“craving”).

 This shows that you were dependant on nicotine.
 When you use the microtabs, nicotine is released and passes into your body through the lining of your mouth.
 The nicotine is sufficient to relieve the unpleasant withdrawal symptoms.
-It will also help to stop your craving to smoke but will not give you the “buzz” you get from a cigarette.
+It will also help to stop your craving to smoke/vape but will not give you the “buzz” you get from a cigarette or vaping an e-cigarette.

 Before you use this medicine